mysterycodesociety/sinatra-app/README.md

  $ sudo service postgresql start
 ```

-Now that you're reay to get started.
+Now that you're ready to get started.

 1. [Set up Cloud 9](./set_up.md) (If you have done this already for active record, you can skip.)